Tornado-techie/realtime-socketio-chatapp/README.md

 - Generate a secure JWT secret using: `node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"`
 - Client URL should point to your deployed frontend
 - **Security Warning:** Never commit real credentials to your repository.
 Replace `<username>`, `<password>`, `<cluster>`, and `<database>` with your actual MongoDB Atlas credentials only in your deployment environment variables.

 ---

-## How reply highlighting works (quick note for maintainers)

-- When a message is replied to, the message object contains a `repliedTo` field (either an id or an object depending on server serialization).
-- The client shows a condensed reply preview inside the replying message and allows clicking the preview to scroll to and temporarily highlight the original message.
-- The CSS class `highlighted-message` runs a brief pulse animation to make the origin obvious.

----